scalacenter/scala-3-migration-guide/docs/incompatibilities/table.md

 > - Add the `-deprecation` compiler option to locate the usage of deprecated APIs
 > - For locating the feature warnings, you can look for the feature specific `import` and/or add the `-feature` compiler option.

-> #### Dotty migration and Scalafix rewrites
+> #### Scala 3 migration and Scalafix rewrites
-> The Dotty migration mode is fully integrated in the Dotty compiler.
+> The Scala 3 migration mode is fully integrated in the Scala 3 compiler.
 > On the contrary, Scalafix is a tool that must be installed and manually configured in your project.
 > However Scalafix has its own advantages:
 > - It runs on Scala 2.13.